amirmasoudabdol/preferably/README.md

 # preferably <img src="man/figures/logo.png" width="120" align="right"/>

 preferably is an **accessible** template for [pkgdown](https://pkgdown.r-lib.org/).
-It uses two bootstrap themes, [Flatly](https://bootswatch.com/flatly/) and [Darkly](https://bootswatch.com/darkly/) and utilizes the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS variable to automatically serve either of the two based on user’s operating system setting, or allowing them to manually toggle between them.
+It uses a [light](https://bootswatch.com/flatly/) and a [dark](https://bootswatch.com/darkly/) theme and utilizes the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS variable to *automatically* serve either of the two based on user’s operating system setting, or allowing them to manually toggle between them.

-Besides offering light and dark mode, I have spent some time to make the overall reading experience of pkgdown documentations just a bit nicer, by using richer fonts, adopting a better color scheme for codes, etc.
+Besides offering light and dark mode, I have spent some time making the overall reading experience of pkgdown documentations just a bit nicer, by using richer fonts, adopting a better color scheme for codes, etc.

 ![](man/figures/comparison.png)